Catbalogan Airport

-Catbalogan Airport (ICAO: RPVY) is an airport located in Catbalogan, the capital of Samar, Philippines.
+Catbalogan Airport (ICAO: RPVY) is an airport serving Catbalogan, the capital of Samar, Philippines.
 It is classified as a community airport by the Civil Aviation Authority of the Philippines (CAAP), a body of the Department of Transportation (DOTr) that is responsible for the operations of not only this airport but also other airports in the Philippines except the major international airports.
 Catbalogan Airport is located in Barangay Cabugawan on Buri Island, connected via land bridge of Route 675 to the coast of Barangay Silanga, Catbalogan.

-Airlines and destinations

-Air Juan launched commercial flights between Cebu City and Catbalogan in March 2018.